dgaydukov/cert-ocpjp11/files/ocpjp11.md

 1
 ```

 When casting values, static members get shadowed.
-That happens because static members - bound in compiler time (static binding), and all other in run times (dynamic bindings).
+That happens because static members - bound in compiler time (static binding), and all other in runtime (dynamic bindings).
 ```java
 public class App {
     public static void main(String[] args) {